yeokm1/coders-dvorak-regular-keypad/README.md

-# programmer-dvorak-normal-keypad
+# coders-dvorak-regular-keypad

 I like [Roland Kaufmann's Programmer Dvorak](http://www.kaufmann.no/roland/dvorak/) keyboard layout however I dislike the fact that he reverses the direction of the numeric keypad.
 This is an installable solution that slightly backtracks from his improvements.
+This repository was originally called "programmer-dvorak-normal-keypad" but due to objections from Roland himself, I have renamed this to "coders-dvorak-regular-keypad".
+The layout name in the releases folder will be adjusted when time permits.

 To get an idea, here is a comparison